Jakob-Bach/Alternative-Feature-Selection/README.md

 ```

 Depending on your hardware, this might take several days.
-We had a runtime of 141 hours on a server with an `AMD EPYC 7551` [CPU](https://www.amd.com/en/products/cpu/amd-epyc-7551)
+For the arXiv paper, we had a runtime of 141 hours on a server with an `AMD EPYC 7551`
-(32 physical cores, base clock of 2.0 GHz).
+[CPU](https://www.amd.com/en/products/cpu/amd-epyc-7551) (32 physical cores, base clock of 2.0 GHz).
 In case the pipeline is nearly finished but doesn't make progress anymore,
 the solver might have silently crashed (which happened in the past with `Cbc` as the solver, though
 we didn't encounter the phenomenon with the current solver `SCIP`).